 Which mechanical keyboard is the most popular?

-After some extensive research I put this list together based upon ratings, popularity, value for the money you spend and features.
+After some extensive research, I put this list together based upon ratings, popularity, value for the money you spend and features.
 With that in mind, this list will ultimately be decided by your vote (see the poll at the bottom) and updated regularly to reflect new keyboards on the market.

 While cherry red switches have recently become more popular, this fully mechanized cherry blue keyboard still stands out above the rest.
 In terms of its overall popularity among gamers, it’s unmatched.

-In our recent review, a close look at the Corsair K95 Vengeance, I had a chance to get up close and personal with the K95.
+In my recent review, a close look at the Corsair K95 Vengeance, I had a chance to get up close and personal with the K95.
 Clearly superior to the K90 in terms of its fully mechanized keys, the K95 is the mechanical keyboard we’ve all been truly waiting on from Corsair.
 The red switches are light to press and accurate and the white LED lighting is a lot less annoying than colors which stand out too much.

 It’s also nice for those of you who like to use a lot of macros as the K95 has 18 programmable G keys for up to 54 preset key combos.
 Miss clicks also rarely occur with the 20-key rollover and anti-ghosting.